“Told that talking about my struggles would make me uninvestable and look weak. Now I’m on the mission to change that!” – Amber Coster

 And lastly…A BoxHuman is an empowered individual.
 They will not be defined by society’s labels.
 They show the better qualities of humankind, such as strength, kindness, and inspiration.
 Can you please tell us what makes you a BoxHuman?

 I’m unapologetically honest about my journey.
-I’ve been told talking about my struggles could make people less likely to invest in me, that it will make me look weak, this has only spurred me on.
+I’ve been told talking about my struggles could make people less likely to invest in me, that it will make me look weak, but this has only spurred me on.
 Whilst that kind of stigma exists we have a big job to be done!

 “Thank you, Amber.”